 The cache buffer size is the amount of data that will be processed as a single block from the StorNext file system.

-- Recommended setting for sequential I/O: 256 KB - Recommended setting for random I/O (such as database applications): typical read/write size
+- Recommended setting for sequential I/O: See the mount_cvfs and cvtune man pages. - Recommended setting for random I/O (such as database applications): typical read/write size

 Example